decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - SK, a secret key output from KeyGen
 - PK, a public key output from SkToPk
 - header, an optional octet string containing context and application specific information.
-If not supplied, it defaults to the empty string.
+If not supplied, it defaults to an empty string.

 Parameters: